This article may contain affiliate/compensated links. For full information, please see our disclaimer here.

 We stayed at an igloo Air b n b—glamping style!

 After settling in at the igloo, our Beer Spa Reservation was at 7 PM.
 This was a combination, beer spa, restaurant & brewery.
 So we had our beer spa experience then sampled additional brews & had dinner afterward.
+If you like beer & travel, this was one of my best beer experiences in Europe.

 To top off this night, we saw the northern lights faintly while we glamped in the igloo accommodation.
 But sadly, we didn’t do a great job capturing a photo.
 Just another reason to go back, I guess!